pJotoro/Legacy-Fantasy/README.md

 # Rationale
 Why put yourself through the insanity of making a game without a game engine?
 Why not just use Unity or Godot?
 Believe it or not, I'm no elitist when it comes to making games.
 Allow me to explain.

 I started out with Scratch when I was eleven years old.
-You know, the website where you "code" by dragging blocks around?
-Yeah, that one.
 By the time I was thirteen, I was so sick of Scratch that I intentionally got myself banned.
-After that, I tried several different game engines, including Unity, Unreal, GameMaker and Construct.
+After that, I tried several different game engines including Unity, Unreal, GameMaker and Construct.
 In the end, I went with GameMaker because I felt it was the easiest to learn while still having the features I wanted.

 By the time I was fifteen, I was already sick of GameMaker; that is, I went full circle.
-Just like before, I tried messing around with different game engines, including Unity, Unreal and Godot.
-In the end, I went with none of them because I found a series called Handmade Hero, which teaches you how to make a complete game from scratch without any game engine, libraries, frameworks, or whatever else; while watching that series, I realized that computer programming as a whole, not just game programming, is actually extremely interesting.
+Just like before, I tried messing around with different game engines including Unity, Unreal and Godot.
+In the end, I went with none of them because I found a series called Handmade Hero which teaches you how to make a complete game from scratch without any game engine, libraries, frameworks or whatever else; while watching that series, I realized that computer programming as a whole, not just game programming, is actually extremely interesting.
 Consequently, over the next three years I learned as much as I possibly could about how everything works under the hood.

 And then I went to college.
 Over all those years, I assumed that what I had learned was merely computer *programming*, and that only in college would I finally learn computer *science*; funnily enough, the very first thing I noticed in college was that I knew more than my professors.